nodox/fullstack-bootcamp/chapter-2-a-bucket-list-app.md

 >>> Writing workflow
  - develop and write?
  - develop with commits, then write off commits?
+ - use commit messages and vim to write the book?
+Benefits is that the changes are directly highlighted so you have a better understanding of exactly what changes you introduced. (might be the best idea so that things stay in sync)

 >>> Future Thoughts
 - [] Heartbreaker / I'm quitting app